AdeptJ/adeptj-runtime/README.md

 8. Crypto module for hashing(BCrypt,PBKDF2WithHmacSHA256/384/512) and encryption/decryption with (AES/GCM/NoPadding).
 9. Java Bean Validation(Hibernate Validator v6.2.0).

+**Toolchain:**

+AdeptJ Maven Plugin for bundle deployment to boost developer productivity.

 Most of the services are highly configurable using OSGi Configuration Admin.

-The platform embeds OSGi and Undertow with modules described above.
+The runtime embeds OSGi and Undertow with modules described above.

 **Steps to build and run:**